valenwave/Luminescence/Games/Master-Duel/Cards/Ghostrick.md

 # Ghostrick Field Spell
 ## Ghostrick Mansion
 * Half retaliation damage.
+* The only version that is splashable with other archetypes

 ## Ghostrick Museum
 * Pairs well with [Ghostrick Night](#ghostrick-night).
+* Only Ghostrick can attack

 ## Ghostrick Parade
 * Allows me to get lots of Ghostrick monsters, but I can't do damage in the process.
+* My monsters can attack, but it won't do damage.

 ---